top of page

 A Ruby-crowned Kinglet peers into a bowl of dried mealworms

-Ruby-crowned Kinglet: These are tiny birds, relatively close to a Carolina Chickadee or a Pine Siskin.
+Ruby-crowned Kinglet (photo above): These are tiny birds, relatively close to a Carolina Chickadee or a Pine Siskin (keep reading to see some photos of the siskins).
 Often in the Winter months they will fly in very quickly and snatch a small chunk of suet or a piece of a mealworm and then retreat to the cover of small shrubs or brush.
-We managed to capture a few photos of them for you to help you identify these!
+We managed to capture a few photos of them for you to help you identify these adorable and energetic birds!
 They are only mildly yellow/brown but we wanted to be sure to include them here in case it helped you!
+Much like the warblers above, they do get more colorful and bright in the Spring.
+The easiest way to identify a Kinglet, is by the single white arm bar, and the yellow wing feathers which follow back to their tail feathers.
+At the right moment, you may even get a chance to see the "Ruby Crown" feathers as well!

 A Pine Siskin eating fresh Safflower Seeds